microsoft/atlas-design/README.md

 npm install --save @microsoft/atlas-css
 ```

 You may access any file within the `/css` folder using the following UNPKG url.
-Just add the path to the file, relative to the at the end.
+Just add the path to the file, relative to the `@` sign or version the end.

 ```sh
 https://unpkg.com/browse/@microsoft/atlas-css/ # Will redirect to latest version